 Improve your water clarity with DuPont – It removes sediment from dirt to rust, decreasing turbidity and extending the life of appliances.
 Your water will be a pleasure to drink again.

 Enjoy up to 15,000 gallons between filter changes — replacement cartridges are the among the most affordable on the market.
 All DuPont cartridges are NSF certified for safety.
 Kits come complete with a filter wrench and mounting hardware — fittings sold separately.

 Q: Does this filtration system reduce foul tastes?

 A: The WFPF13003B comes with a complementary five micron filter that removes sediment only.
-However, you can upgrade to DuPont Series 800 or 900 filters with carbon that reduce chemical tastes and odors.
+However, you can upgrade to DuPont Series 800 or 900 filters with carbon that reduce chemical tastes, odors and organic materials.

 Q: What do replacement filters cost?

 A: As little as a few dollars each in a multi-pack.

 Q: How do I know when the filter needs to be changed?

 A: When you notice a decrease in water quality, it’s time to change the cartridge.